-- Sometimes not meeting a client face-to-face may make sense as we have seen during the Covid-19 pandemic, so then adopting other ways to identify that client protects you and your firm. - Clients who are not keen on meeting in person might be a cause for concern and you need to recognise this increases the risk of identity fraud.
+- Exceptionally not meeting a client face-to-face may make sense (during pandemic), so then adopting other ways to identify that client protects you and your firm. - Clients who are not keen on meeting in person might be a cause for concern and you need to recognise this increases the risk of identity fraud.